 Current Subdivision Paving Projects – Community Use Roads

 The Boulder County Commissioners continue to fund the repaving of community use roads (i.e., those that connect public places or major roads) within unincorporated county subdivisions.
 Since these roads, which make up about 20% of all subdivisions roads, provide access to community uses, the county has agreed to repave them on an ongoing, annual basis.
-The amount allocated for this purpose equals about $1 million each year.
-View a list of completed community use roads.
-While each year must be evaluated for available funding, it is the commissioners’ intention to ensure that all community use roads are repaved within the next 10-15 years.
+The amount allocated for this purpose equals about $1 million each year, although each year must be evaluated for available funding.

 Boulder County has been working with unincorporated subdivision residents since 2009 to find a solution for fixing deteriorating subdivision roads.